 I’ve always wanted to write something on things teams can do when winning big.
 Just this week I asked one of my trainees how their weekend was and if they played any games.
 The answer was “Yes, we won 16 – 0 against a new team in the league.”
 My first reaction was “WHAT – that’s ridiculous.”
-Once you’re winning 7-0 or so, something needs to be done to make it more challenging.
-It’s not uncommon for youth teams to beat opponents by 10 goals.
+Once you’re winning 6-0, something needs to be done to make it more challenging.
+Although, it’s not uncommon for youth teams to beat opponents by 10 goals.
 Read below 20 ways to challenge the more dominant team and keep your opponents from being demoralized.

 10 things technically to do when winning big